Mohammed Fahad Al-Harthi: TV shows

 In 2015, Al-Harthi launched his talk show “Bidoun Shak” (Without Doubt) on MBC, taking on the role of presenter and editor-in-chief of one of the region’s most noticeable weekly programs that boldly addresses various social issues (in the style of reality television).
 The program had a significant impact, becoming a positive debate platform, in addition to being highly viewed.
 To this day, episodes and segments of the program still garner a high number of views on YouTube.

-Corporate Social Responsibility Initiatives
+Corporate social responsibility initiatives

 Mohammed Fahad Al-Harthi launched numerous corporate social responsibility initiatives that dealt with social and humanitarian issues, amongst which were: